openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ## Downloading image

 ### Jubilinux
 [Jubilinux](http://www.jubilinux.org/) "is an update to the stock ubilinux edison distribution to make it more useful as a server, most significantly by upgrading from wheezy to jessie."
-That means we can skip many of the time-consuming upgrade steps below that are required when starting from ubilinux.
+That means we can skip many of the time-consuming upgrade steps that are required when starting from ubilinux.

   - Download the latest [jubilinux.zip](http://www.jubilinux.org/dist/)
   - In download folder, right-click on file and extract (or use `unzip jubilinux.zip` from the command line) You will access this directory from a command prompt in the next step.
 It is a good idea to create the Jubilinux in your root directory to make this easier to access.